andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 I already gave a shout out to some folks already, but would like to say thanks to everyone in the Open UI group who took the time to offer their time, suggestions, and feedback.

-Especially to Greg for chairing the Open UI group, and making it a wonderful group to be a part of.
+Especially to [Greg Whitworth](https://twitter.com/gregwhitworth) for chairing the Open UI group, and making it a wonderful group to be a part of.